 BPA, which has been used in plastics and as a coating for till receipts, has been linked to multiple health risks, including being a possible driver of type 2 diabetes.
-Estimated risk scenarios suggest losses of $102.7 billion.
+Estimated risk scenarios range from $XXX to an extreme high of $102.7 billion.

 And sugar could prompt litigation because of increased consumption of added sugar in food and its link to obesity.
 Loss estimates are between $22 billion and $596 billion.